Pin FAQs

 I have a lot of colors and my design is very detailed.
 Can we still make pins?

-Can I get my logo on the back side of the pins?
+Can I get my logo on the back of the pins?

 Can I use the same back stamp on multiple designs?

 Yes.
-As long as it works at the same size, I can charge the $40 one time and use it on all of your pins.
-This also applies to future pins you order.
-I can have the back stamp added at no cost.
+As long as it works at the same size, you pay the $40 once and we reuse it across your pins, including future orders, at no extra cost.

 What kind of file do you need?